joelcrampton/agents/README.md

 });
 ```

 - Select a `model`.
-All major LLM providers are supported
+All major LLM providers are supported.
-- Provide `instructions` to the LLM to tell it how to act
+- Provide `instructions` to the LLM to tell it how to act.
-- Define `tools` to extend the LLM's capabilities
+- Define `tools` to extend the LLM's capabilities.
-  - For example, `searchWeb` allows the LLM to search the web for information
+  - For example, `searchWeb` allows the LLM to search the web for information.
-  - Interestingly, even with the same prompt the LLM might not always choose to invoke tools with the same `inputSchema`
+  - Interestingly, even with the same prompt the LLM might not always choose to invoke tools with the same `inputSchema`.
 - Use `stopWhen` to determine how many steps a loop makes before it stops.
-Default is 20
+Default is 20.
-- Define an `output` schema with zod so the LLM responds with an expected structure
+- Define an `output` schema with zod so the LLM responds with an expected structure.